jayprajapati-dev/jayprajapati-dev.github.io/README.md

 ---

-> Stay curious, build boldly, and remain rooted in family, purpose and humility."
+> Stay curious, build boldly, and remain rooted in family, purpose and humility.

 <div align="center">
   Created by <strong>Jay Prajapati</strong> - Developing digital experiences that make a difference.